Lead-AI-agent/RikolAI-full/README.md

 We believe the future of fashion sales isn’t **discount-driven** — it’s **emotion-driven**.
 Our mission is to make every customer feel personally noticed, valued, and styled.

-**LeadCall AI** helps fashion brands speak to customers the way real stylists do —
+**Rikol AI** helps fashion brands speak to customers the way real stylists do —
 with **empathy, taste, and timing**.

 ---